The deadline for both U.S. and international applicants is December 1st.

 Yes, the department encourages prospective students to visit prior to completing their application, meeting with faculty members and graduate students, and getting a feel for the university and the city.
 Those visits are valuable both for prospective students and for faculty members (especially those serving on the Graduate Program Admissions Committee).

-Prospective applicants interested in visiting the department should contact Dr. Ted Striphas, associate chair of graduate studies, who will arrange meetings with individual faculty members, with one or both of the co-presidents of the Communication Graduate Student Association, and with other graduate students.
+Prospective applicants interested in visiting the department should contact David Boromisza-Habashi, associate chair of graduate studies, who will arrange meetings with individual faculty members, with one or both of the co-presidents of the Communication Graduate Student Association, and with other graduate students.

 Yes, all department faculty members are willing to talk with prospective graduate students.
 Prospective students might start by contacting Dr. Ted Striphas, associate chair of graduate studies, but they should feel free to contact individual faculty members of interest (best done, initially, via email) and to start a conversation about the graduate program in which they are interested.

-Yes, the department has a booth at the Graduate Student Open House and hosts a reception at the annual meeting of the National Communication Association (NCA) every November (2015 is in Las Vegas, Nevada).
+Yes, the department has a booth at the Graduate Student Open House and hosts a reception at the annual meeting of the National Communication Association (NCA) every November.

-Individual faculty members also go to many other conferences (e.g., the annual meeting of the Rhetoric Society of America) and often are available there for conversations with prospective graduate students.
+Individual faculty members also go to many other conferences (e.g., the annual meetings of the International Communication Association, the Western States Communication Association, the Central States Communication Association, and the Rhetoric Society of America) and often are available there for conversations with prospective graduate students.

 Yes, faculty members routinely publish research with graduate students (see the many publications and convention presentations co-authored by graduate students and faculty members that are listed on this website under “Recent Graduate Student Accomplishments”).